 Unfortunately there is no law that prevents management from recovering an overpayment, even if it occurred without the member’s knowledge.
 Despite this, PCS can often help staff in this situation, by agreeing a rate of repayment acceptable to the member.
 Similarly PCS can help where a member has been underpaid.
 Simple cases of this nature should be dealt with locally.
 PCS guidance is available from all PCS full time officers.

 Workers have a right not to be treated less favourably on grounds of their gender, transgender status, race, religion/belief, age, sexual orientation, marital (or civil partner) status, disability or because of pregnancy or part-time status.
-Most of these issues are covered specifically by legislation.
+Most of these issues are covered specifically by the 2010 Equality Act.

 At some point you are likely to become involved with a bullying case.
 Bullying can be defined as: “persistent, offensive, abusive intimidating, malicious or insulting behaviour, which amounts to an abuse of power or authority which attempts to undermine an individual or group of employees and which may cause them to suffer stress”.
-It is important to remember that ‘harassment’ now has a specific legal definition, linked to equality discrimination and the term should not be used as an everyday alternative to ‘bullying’.
+It is important to remember that ‘harassment’ and ‘victimisation’ have specific legal definitions, linked to discrimination and these terms should not be used as an everyday alternative to ‘bullying’.

 Health and safety complaints